railwayapp/docs/src/docs/overview/about-railway.md

 #### Flexible Deployment Sources
 - **Code Repositories**: With or without Dockerfiles.
 Railway will build an [OCI compliant image](https://opencontainers.org/) based on what you provide.
-- **Docker Images**: Directly from Docker Hub or GitHub Container Registry.
+- **Docker Images**: Directly from Docker Hub, GitHub Container Registry, or Quay.io.
+We support public and private image registries.

 #### Hassle-Free Setup
 - **Sane Defaults**: Out of the box, your project is deployed with sane defaults to get you up and running as fast as possible.